 Identify The Insect Pest – It’s important to identify the pests doing the damage.
 Having some insects in the garden helps provide food for birds, insects, and other animals.
 You want to control the one causing the damage.

 Collect The Insect Pest – When collecting the insects collect as many as possible.
-Look for bugs which look “unhealthy or sluggish.”
+Look for bugs that look “unhealthy or sluggish.”
 It’s better to gather 300 individual bugs than 30.

 Keep the insects out of the sun.
 A good bug spray uses live insects.

-Place The Insects Into The Blender – add a cup or two of rainwater or boiled water which has cooled.
+Place The Insects Into The Blender – add a cup or two of rainwater or boiled water that has cooled.
 A good ratio is:

-Dilute The Concentrate Solution – For the home gardener dilute ¼ cup of “liquid bug concentrate” with one or more cups of rainwater or boiled water which has cooled completely.
+Dilute The Concentrate Solution – For the home gardener dilute ¼ cup of “liquid bug concentrate” with one or more cups of rainwater or boiled water that has cooled completely.

 NOTE: The actual rate of dilution is not critical (more below)